 - Kaoru in Samurai Sentai Shinkenger and her counterpart Lauren in Power Rangers Samurai are a subversion.
 They're introduced late in their respective series and join the heroes, but then get injured and are forced to sit out the final battle.

 - Angel: Illyria becomes part of the team for the last six or seven episodes.
 As she's replacing Fred Burkle, she is played by the same actress.
-Since she's very strong, she is able to help out a lot in the final battles.
+Since she's very strong (due to being a De-powered Elder God), she is able to help out a lot in the final battles.

-- Breaking Bad has Todd and Lydia who are introduced and become integral parts of Walt's drug empire during the final season.
+- Breaking Bad has Todd and Lydia, both of whom are introduced and become integral parts of Walt's drug empire during the final season.

 - How I Met Your Mother waits until the ninth and final season to add the titular mother to the main cast.

-- Throughout the first BIONICLE film, Mask of Light, the 6-man team of Toa Nuva are desperately trying to defend their villages from the vicious Rahkshi, Big Bad Makuta's most powerful troops and a six man band of their own.
+- Throughout the first BIONICLE film, Mask of Light, the 6-man team of Toa Nuva are desperately trying to defend their villages from the vicious Rahkshi, Makuta's most powerful troops and a six man band of their own.
 They overwhelm the Toa, and the Toa's Elemental Powers don't help them much.
 Luckily, two villagers find the legendary Mask of Light, which prophecies the arrival of a seventh Toa with the power to destroy the darkness.
 After one of them gets killed fighting a Rahkshi, the other realizes he is meant to be the Toa.
 He puts on the mask, becomes a Toa, and proceeds to mop the floor with the Rahkshi in about 30 seconds.
-Then he goes to fight the Big Bad alone.
-This was the Toa of Light's biggest moment of glory, though, since even after we are introduced to the rest of the Makuta species and their massive troops of Rahkshi he is not too effective in combat and is essentially put aside in favor of the Nuva again.
+Then he goes to fight Makuta one-on-one.

 - Kingdom Hearts II has Riku being purified of his darkness, and becomes a playable member for the final level (and even in the subsequent Final Boss Fights as your only partner).